ruddha2001/fusion/README.md

 * Updating the data in real time in the Android App.
 * Arduino Code to send output from sensors.
 * Displays multi line graph for an entire locality on the Web Server.
+* Displays real time data in the Android App